Dn-Sn22/Binance_trading_bot/README.md

 ## Overview

-Demiurg is a fully autonomous BTC/USDT swing trading bot that runs 24/7 on Binance.
+BTB is a fully autonomous BTC/USDT swing trading bot that runs 24/7 on Binance.
 It fuses two independent signal streams — a **statistical price anomaly detector** (Z-score on log returns) and a **multi-source AI sentiment engine** (Claude API + live crypto news) — into a single high-confidence entry signal, with a layered risk management system protecting capital at every step.

 The project is currently in **paper trading validation phase** on Binance Testnet, accumulating a 70–100 trade dataset for statistical backtesting and parameter optimization.
 The target benchmark is Binance's native swing bots — with a roadmap toward a multi-strategy, multi-asset platform.